Lisandra-dev/obsidian-docs/en/User interface/Workspace/Panes/Pane layout.md

-One of the things that makes [[Obsidian]] different from other note-taking apps is how easy it is to open multiple files in your preferred configuration.
+One of the things that makes [[fr/Obsidian/Obsidian]] different from other note-taking apps is how easy it is to open multiple files in your preferred configuration.

 The window a file gets opened in is what we call a "pane".
 You can have as many panes as you like.